ubisoft/mobydq/README.md

 ![Data pipeline](/doc/data_pipeline.png)

-## Getting Started
+# Getting Started
 Skip the bla bla and run your data quality indicators immediately by following the [Getting Started](https://github.com/alexisrolland/data-quality/wiki/Getting-Started) guide.
 However, for a better understanding of the framework, its concepts and how it works, we recommend you refer to the documentation below.

-## Documentation
-The complete documentation is available on [Github wiki](https://github.com/alexisrolland/data-quality/wiki).
+# Requirements

-## Requirements
+## Python
 This framework has been developed on **Linux** with **Python 3.5** and is powered by the following awesome packages.
-To install dependencies execute the following command in a terminal window:
+To install dependencies open a terminal window, change directory to the framework folder and execute the following command:

 `sudo pip3 install -r requirements.txt`

 * [flask](http://flask.pocoo.org/) (0.12.2)
 * [flask_cors](http://flask-cors.readthedocs.io) (3.0.3)
 * [flask_restplus](http://flask-restplus.readthedocs.io) (0.10.1)